 - Chajnantor: The future site of the Atacama Large Millimeter/submillimeter Array (ALMA).
 The Atacama Pathfinder Experiment (APEX), a precursor to ALMA, has been in operation since 2005.

 - Paranal: The site of the Very Large Telescope (VLT) array, which consists of four 8.2 m Unit Telescopes (UTs) as well as four 1.2 m Auxiliary Telescopes (ATs).
 The telescopes can also be combined as an interferometer.
 Two telescopes for imaging surveys are also under construction at Paranal: the VLT Survey Telescope (VST, 2.6 m diameter) for visible light, and the Visible and Infrared Survey Telescope for Astronomy (VISTA, 4 m).

-- La Silla: At La Silla, ESO operates three major telescopes, which include the 3.6 m telescope, the New Technology Telescope (NTT), and the 2.2 m Max-Planck-ESO telescope.
+- La Silla: At La Silla, ESO operates two major telescopes, which include the ESO 3.6-metre telescope and the 3.58-metre New Technology Telescope (NTT).

 - Santiago: ESO scientists working in Chile are aided in their cutting-edge research by the ESO offices in Santiago.
 The facilities include a well-equipped library and computing resources, as well as offering programmes for visiting scientists and a lively scientific environment.

 |Release date:||3 December 2009, 23:18|